anchore/syft/README.md

     # Note that all template paths are based on the current syft-json schema.
     # same as -t ; SYFT_TEMPLATE_PATH env var
     path: ""

+  # all spdx-json format options
+  spdx-json:

+    # don't include space indention and newlines (same as jq -c)
+    compact: false

+    # escape causes '<', '>', and '&' to be escaped in output
+    escape-html: false

+  # all cyclonedx-json format options
+  cyclonedx-json:

+    # don't include space indention and newlines (same as jq -c)
+    compact: false

+    # escape causes '<', '>', and '&' to be escaped in output
+    escape-html: false

+  # all cyclonedx-xml format options
+  cyclonedx-xml:

+    # don't include space indention
+    compact: false

 # cataloging packages is exposed through the packages and power-user subcommands